• Home |

 When you need it, a small gun chambered for .380 ACP is better than no gun at all.

-We believe .380 Auto works better for a backup gun than it does a primary concealed carry weapon.
-Backup guns chambered for 380 are available in ultra-compact sizes, which makes concealing them a breeze.
+I believe .380 Auto works better for a backup gun than it does as a primary concealed carry firearm.

-Get a quality pocket or ankle holster, and a .380 ACP will make a great sidekick for your EDC sidearm.
+Get a quality pocket or ankle holster, and a .380 ACP will make a great EDC pistol.

 Recoil

-Although .380 ACP and 9mm Luger are loaded with the same caliber projectiles, .380 pushes lighter ones at slower speeds.
-While the .380 ACP may be lacking in velocity, those slower speeds do mean less recoil energy.
+Although .380 ACP and 9mm Luger are loaded with projectiles of the same caliber, the .380 pushes lighter bullets at slower speeds.
+The .380 ACP’s lower velocities come with a welcome advantage: less recoil.

 Power and Penetration

-The Federal Bureau of Investigation uses specific penetration test protocols to determine the effectiveness of defensive loads.
-According to FBI performance standards, a bullet should penetrate at least 12 inches into ballistics gel, but no more than 18 inches.
+The Federal Bureau of Investigation uses a specific test protocol to determine the effectiveness of defensive loads.
+According to FBI performance standards, a bullet should penetrate at least 12 inches into ballistics gel after having traveled a distance of 10 feet, but no more than 18 inches under the same conditions.

-Meeting those protocols is difficult for .380 ACP when it loaded with expanding bullets, because a good portion of the energy needed for penetration is expended on terminal expansion instead.
-Penetration can also be much shallower if those bullets pass through heavy clothing first.
+Satisfying that standard is difficult for .380 ACP when it is loaded with an expanding bullet, because a good portion of the energy needed for penetration is expended on terminal expansion instead.
+Penetration can also be much shallower if those bullets pass through heavy clothing or another barrier first.

-While non-expanding FMJs have an easier time reaching the magic 12-inch depth, the wounds they carve out aren't as wide.
-Since fractions of an inch matter when it comes to organ and artery damage, using a non-expanding bullet sacrifices terminal damage.
-Simply put: wide holes stop assailants faster than narrow ones.
+While non-expanding FMJs have an easier time reaching the magic 12 inch depth, the wounds they carve out aren't as wide.
+Fractions of an inch matter when it comes to organ and artery damage, which means a non-expanding bullet sacrifices potential stopping power.

 Capacity